 An antenna may have a sturdy and waterproof frame but if individual parts such as screws and connectors are of cheap quality, they won’t last.

 It may be worthwhile to have a quick look at your antenna once a year or so to check for signs of corrosion or aging, and as well verify its connected cable and other attached outdoor devices (like amps).

 Weatherproof Cable Connections

-Some antennas come with a weather or rubber “boot” that covers sensitive parts like transformers or baluns (that rubber part on the antenna covering where the coaxial cable emerges — you can find a balun for example on the Winegard Platinum Series HD7694P).
+Some antennas come with a weather or rubber “boot” that covers sensitive parts like transformers or baluns (you can find a balun for example on some antennas like the Winegard Platinum Series HD7694P).